The weekly problem

 2. Update the chords — add modern voicings: G/B, Cadd9, D/F#, Em7.
 Chord lines stay aligned with lyrics as you type.

-4. Add a bridge — type the lyrics directly, or use AI to explore options.
+4. Add a bridge — sketch the lyrics directly, or use section-level Structural Guidance to explore the bridge's role before you write.
 You stay in control of what goes in.

 5. Set the flow — arrange the order in the flow strip: V1 → V2 → B → B → V3 → B → B → B → V4.
 The chart will export in this exact order.